xot/XOT-GridSequencer/README.md

 The box to the right of each voice in the grid contains the length (i.e. the number of slots) that can be programmed for the voice.
 This can be dragged up and down to select any value between 1 and 24.

 The length of the grid is automatically adjusted to reflect the number of sixteenth notes in the time signature chosen.
 Clearing the grid resets any changes to the length to this default.

+## Muting rows

+Each row can be muted or unmuted with the toggle right of the length selector.

 ## Staging